DianaTurmakhan/lora-parallelization-strategies/README.md

-# ML710: Parallelization Strategies for Large Language Model Training
+# Parallelization strategies for LoRA fine-tuning on LlaMA

 ## Description
 A comprehensive study comparing various parallelization strategies—Data Parallelism, Model (Tensor) Parallelism, Pipeline Parallelism, and Hybrid Parallelism—using PyTorch and DeepSpeed on a 1B-parameter model.
 This project evaluates each approach based on training throughput, GPU memory usage, utilization, and overall training time.